bunnylin/supersakura/README.md

 but were never localised.
 SuperSakura has tools to help localise games, and supports enhanced graphics and a modernised user interface.

-The engine is written in Free Pascal, and targets Linux/Windows, 32/64-bit.
+The engine is written in Free Pascal, uses SDL2, and targets Linux/Windows, 32/64-bit.

 Note that this is just a game engine, and a set of asset conversion tools.
 The actual games themselves are under copyright and are not distributed with